-|Size||Takes up a lot of space||Takes up minimal space|
+|Size||Occupies a lot of space||Takes up minimal space|

-|Portability||Not portable at all||Can be transported to site|
+|Portability||Not portable at all||Can be transported to sites|

 |Functionality||Multi-purpose cutting tool||Specialist saw for precise angles & bevels|

-|Accuracy||Accurate||Known for extreme precision|
+|Accuracy||Accurate if used properly||Known for extreme precision|

-|Best For||Larger material, rip-cuts, cabinet and furniture making||Base or crown moldings, door & window frames, precision work|
+|Best For||Large material, rip cuts, cabinet and furniture making||Base or crown moldings, door & window frames, precision work|

 Table Saws or Miter Saws

 Both saw types have merit and will make excellent additions to any workshop.
 If you frequently work with wood, at some point you will almost certainly have tasks that call for both types.
 A table saw will make short work of substantial pieces of material, while a miter saw will help you achieve a professional finish.

 Whether you are a carpenter or woodworker, or both, the power of a table saw and the precision of a miter saw should both benefit you.
 If you are making a cabinet, you will be able to make accurate angled cuts and beveled edges with a miter saw.